JustinWeicht/19-budget-tracker/README.md

   * [Questions](#questions)

   ## Installation
-  - Clone this repository - Open a terminal in the root of the folder then run  npm install from the command line - Lastly, run npm start and navigate to localhost:3001 in an internet browser
+  - Clone this repository
+  - Open a terminal in the root of the folder then run  npm install from the command line
+  - Lastly, run npm start and navigate to localhost:3001 in an internet browser

   ## Usage
   Deployed application on Heroku: https://module-19-budget-tracker.herokuapp.com/

   ## License
-  This application uses the MIT license
+  This application uses the MIT license.

   ## Testing
   No packages were used to test this application.